kazibwefrancis/kazibwefrancis/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Kazibwe Francis, a passionate software engineer specializing in Flutter and PHP(Laravel).
+I'm Kazibwe Francis, a passionate software engineer specializing in Mobile Programming with Flutter and PHP(Laravel) for backend .
 I have experience in building responsive and interactive applications using HTML, CSS, JavaScript, and Laravel for the backend.

 🌱 I'm currently working on several exciting projects, including:

-- **AI Nanny**: A smart assistant to help parents manage their children's early education.
+- **Laravel RealEstate system**: A smart assistant to help realtors .
 - **Baby Learn**: An interactive learning app designed for preschoolers and kindergarten students.
 - **FarmEase**: A farming app built using Flutter and Laravel, designed to help farmers manage their crops, track expenses, and access real-time agricultural advice.